thamjianhao/fund-management-system/README.md

 This API allows for the management of funds, including creating, retrieving, updating, and deleting fund records.
 The API follows RESTful principles and uses JSON for data interchange.

-To set up this Django project with a REST API for fund management, follow the steps below.
-This will include setting up the environment, installing dependencies, and running the server.

 ## Setup Instructions

 ### 1. Prerequisites